cboydstun/quiz-api/Queries.md

 # User Queries and Mutations

-# Register a new user x
+# Register a new user ✅

 ```graphql
 mutation RegisterUser {